 - Lit. in cold and nakedness

-11 I have become a fool.
-You yourselves drove me to it, for I ought to have been commended by you, seeing that in no way whatsoever did I ever lag behind these super-apostles, even though I am nothing.
-12 Indeed, the signs of an apostle were performed among you with all perseverance, by means of signs and wonders and works of power.
+11 I’ve become a fool, and you yourselves drove me to it.
+Actually,2 I should have been commended by you, for in no way did I fail to compare3 with these super-apostles,4 even though I am nothing.
+12 Indeed, the things that mark a true apostle—signs, wonders, and miraculous works of power5—were all performed among you with the utmost6 patience and perseverance.
 13 In what respect were you inferior to the rest of the churches, except that I myself was not a burden to you?
 Forgive me this wrong!

 Crafty Love, Holy Fear

-14 Take note: I am ready to come to you the third time.
-And I will not be a burden to you, for I do not seek what is yours, but you yourselves.
-For the children ought not to save up for the parents, but the parents for the children.
+14 Take note: I am ready to come to you a third time.
+And I will not be a burden to you, for I don’t want what belongs to you, but you yourselves.
+For the children should not save up for the parents, but the parents for the children.
 15 And I will most gladly spend and be spent for your souls.
 If I love you more, will I be loved less?
-16 Be that as it may, I did not burden you—though, crafty as I am, I did take you in by trickery!
-17 Did I take advantage of you by any of those whom I sent to you?
-18 I urged Titus to go to you, and I sent our brother with him.
+16 Be that as it may, I didn’t burden you (though crafty as I am, I did take you in by trickery!).
+17 Did I take advantage of you through anyone I sent you?
+18 I urged Titus to go, and I sent our brother with him.
 Did Titus take advantage of you?
-Did we not walk in the same spirit?
+Did we not conduct ourselves7 in the same spirit?
 Did we not walk in the same steps?

-19 Have you been thinking all this time that we are defending ourselves to you?1 Actually, we are speaking in Christ before God!
-And we are doing all things, beloved, for your edification.
-20 For I am afraid that when I come to you I may not find you such as I wish, and that you may not find me such as you wish; that there may be strife, jealousy, outbursts of anger, disputes,2 backbiting, gossip, arrogance, and disturbances.
-21 I am afraid that when I come to you again my God may humble me among you, and that I may grieve3 over many who have previously sinned, and who have not repented of the impurity, sexual immorality, and licentiousness which they have been practicing.
+19 Have you been thinking all this time8 that we are defending ourselves to you?
+Actually, we are speaking to you in Christ before God!
+Moreover, everything we do, beloved friends, we do for your edification.
+20 For I fear that when I come to you I might not find you such as I wish, and that you might not find me such as you wish.
+I fear there will be strife, jealousy, outbursts of anger, disputes,9 backbiting, gossip, arrogance, and disturbances.
+21 I fear that when I come again my God will humble me in your midst, and that I will mourn10 over many of those who previously sinned, and who have still not repented of the impurity, sexual immorality, and licentiousness in which they’ve been involved.11

 - Or All this time you have been thinking